Drapers' Gardens: Seifert's Drapers' Gardens

 The original Drapers' Gardens was a skyscraper in the City of London, designed by architect Richard Seifert.
 It stood at 100 m tall and had 30 storeys.
-It was completed in 1967 and demolished in 2007 by Keltbray.
+It was completed in 1967 and demolished in 2007 by Keltbray due to a redevelopment plan scheme by the Royal Bank of Scotland that was approved by the City of London in 2002 to build a shorter, 75 m tall, but larger in floor area, office building in its place.

 After completion, the building was leased by the National Provincial Bank and continued to be used by the successor National Westminster Bank until the 1990s.
 It was used as overflow office space for the bank's nearby head office at 41 Lothbury.

 There were those who cited the building as a fine example of its period and one of the few genuinely well-designed towers of the 1960s.
 Seifert, its designer as well as the architect of Tower 42, described the Drapers' Gardens skyscraper as his proudest achievement.

 When the tower was demolished in 2007, it was the tallest building to have ever been demolished in the United Kingdom.
 As of 2018, it remains the joint-tallest demolished building in the country, alongside the subsequent Southwark Towers, demolished the year after Drapers' Gardens.

 New development

 During the 1980s, it became apparent that Seifert's building was not suitable as a modern office space.
 The sole occupant, National Westminster Bank, sought to end its lease and there was a weak market for replacement tenancies.
 The new office development was designed by Foggo Associates.
 The replacement Drapers' Gardens is 75 m tall with 16 floors, three roof terraces and a pocket park.
 At 270000 sqft it has more floor space than the Seifert's design.
-The building’s stepped profile was developed in response to local and long-distance views, and landscaped roof gardens were to provide amenity space for the building's occupiers.
+The building's stepped profile was developed in response to local and long-distance views, and landscaped roof gardens were to provide amenity space for the building's occupiers.

 The developers were Exemplar Developments and Canary Wharf Developments.
 It was completed in Autumn 2009.
 The development was then sold on to Evans Randall in 2010 for £242.5 million.
 Most of the floors of the building were originally taken by Macquarie, however BlackRock subsequently made a higher offer.

 Between the demolition and rebuilding, an archaeological dig by Pre-Construct Archaeology Ltd found Roman remains dating from 63 AD to 383 AD.
 These included a well with 19 metal vessels in an exceptional state of preservation, a ruler, and the skull of a bear.